Linear Model and Extensions: Cox model for time-to-event outcome

 Theorem \ref{thm::freedman-explain-cox} explains each of the $K$ components in the partial likelihood.
 At time $t_k$, the units in $R(t_k)$ are all at risk, and unit $k$ fails, assuming no ties.
 The probability that unit $k$ has the smallest failure time among units in $R(t_k)$ is

-from Theorem \ref{thm::freedman-explain-cox}.
+according to Theorem \ref{thm::freedman-explain-cox}.
 The product in the partial likelihood is based on the independence of the events at the $K$ failure times, which is more difficult to justify.
 A rigorous justification relies on the deeper theory of counting processes \citep{fleming2011counting} or semiparametric statistics \citep{tsiatis2007semiparametric}.

 The log-likelihood function is

 and the score function is

 Define